Welcome to New York City, 1609

 Why ‘Welikia’?
 And Where’s Mannahatta?

-We’re going beyond Mannahatta in 2010, launching the Welikia Project to encompass all of New York City, including the Bronx, Queens, Brooklyn and Staten Island, and surrounding waters.
+We’re going beyond Mannahatta, launching the Welikia Project to encompass all of New York City, including the Bronx, Queens, Brooklyn and Staten Island, and surrounding waters.
 Welikia means “my good home” in Lenape, the original Native American language of the region.
 But Mannahatta hasn’t gone anywhere.
 For all who have come to love Mannahatta, the same block-by-block data is available above by clicking anywhere on Manhattan Island after pressing the “Launch the Map Explorer” button above.
-For those who want to know more about Welikia, press the button, then click on any of the other four boroughs on the map, where you can support Welikia and become a “Landscape Ecology Insider,” with exclusive access to the research materials and developing results from the Welikia Project.
+For those who want to know more about Welikia , press the button, then click on any block in the other four boroughs on the map, where you can support Welikia.